wjbmattingly/wjbmattingly.github.io/cv.md

 layout: page
 title: CV
 permalink: /cv/
-order: 2
+order: 3
 ---

-## EDUCATION
-**UNIVERSITY OF KENTUCKY**<br>
-**Ph.D. in History**, 2020<br>
-**Advisor**: Professor Abigail Firey<br>
-**Dissertation**: "Distance Learning" in the Ninth Century?: Micro-Cluster Analysis of the Epistolary Network of Alcuin after 796"

-## ACADEMIC POSTS
+## ACADEMIA
-- Smithsonian Institution, Data Science Lab and the United States Holocaust Memorial Museum.
-October 2020–Present.
-Fellow for the Analysis of Historical Documents.
+Current Position: Postdoc Fellow for the Analysis of Historical Documents at Smithsonian Institution, Data Science Lab and the United States Holocaust Memorial Museum.
+- 2020: PhD in Medieval History at the University of Kentucky
+- 2012: M.A. in History at Florida Gulf Coast University
+- 2010: B.A. in History at Florida Gulf Coast University

 ## FELLOWSHIPS, AWARDS, GRANTS, AND HONORS
 - [American Counil of Learned Societies Grantee](https://www.acls.org/fellow-grantees/william-mattingly/).
 2022-Present.